chrisgrieser/nvim-tinygit/README.md

 - The title of the input field displays what actions are going to be performed.
   You can see at glance, whether all changes are going to be committed or whether there a `git push` is triggered afterward, so there are no surprises.
+- Use `<Tab>` in the input field to quickly cycle conventional commits keywords.

 ```lua
 require("tinygit").smartCommit { pushIfClean = false } -- options default to `false`